DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-trainees.md

 You’ll also have to pay visa fees which vary depending on which visa you are applying for.

 [Calculate how much your visa will cost](https://www.gov.uk/visa-fees).

+### Contact

+If you have general questions about the information on this page, you can email us at teach.inengland@education.gov.uk.

+For help with individual applications to training providers or schools, please [register with a teacher training adviser](https://adviser-getintoteaching.education.gov.uk/).
+Advisers can give you personalised support with your application.